 Have I convinced you?
 I mean it…you MUST make this Cilantro, Honey and Chile Butter and then tell me you didn’t sneak some into your mouth from a spoon.

-Before I go…I want to mention two things.
+Before I go…I want to mention one thing.
 First…see those lovely tomatoes; grown by my daughter on her condo porch.
 Makes a momma proud!
 They are so good…she is VERY lucky she still has some on her counter.